Recuva vs. Disk Drill vs. iBoysoft 2025 comparison: Which is best for you?

-Struggling to choose between the right app for the job?
+Struggling to choose the right app for the job?
 Finding the right data recovery tool for restoring deleted files is not always easy.
 There are a few on the market, each with its selling points.
 I’ll look at two of them today: Recuva and Disk Drill.

 You’ll definitely be able to figure things out based on what I share.
 But first, let’s quickly overview the recovery tools:

-Let’s compare! | Recuva | |
+Let’s compare! | Disk Drill | Recuva | |

-OS support | Windows, Mac, and Linux | Windows only |
+OS support | Windows, Mac, and Linux | Windows only | Windows and Mac |

-Ease of use | Advanced features, more complex but powerful | Simple, beginner-friendly |
+Ease of use | Advanced features, more complex but powerful | Simple, beginner-friendly | Clean interface, straightforward, good balance of simplicity and capability |

-File recovery options | Quick scan, Deep scan, and more advanced recovery algorithms | Quick scan and basic recovery |
+File recovery options | Quick scan, Deep scan, and more advanced recovery algorithms | Quick scan and basic recovery | Quick and Deep scans, plus support for lost partitions and corrupted drives |

-Advanced features | S.M.A.R.T. disk health monitoring, Recovery Vault, and encrypted backups | No complex recovery options |
+Advanced features | S.M.A.R.T. disk health monitoring, Recovery Vault, and encrypted backups | No complex recovery options | Pause/resume scanning, disk imaging, and solid partition recovery |

-Best for | Basic recovery | Advanced recovery features or working across platforms |
+Best for | Advanced recovery features or working across platforms | Basic recovery | Reliable everyday recovery with a simple interface, including tricky cases like damaged or formatted drives |

 Recuva: Quick file recovery